Pietrasanta, Italy: The Ultimate Destination for Art Lovers Seeking Classic and Modern Works

 Three large marble arches inside of Sant'Agostino, Pietrasanta

-We felt somewhat embarrassed because we did not change any clothes after our day trip and looked weary and hungry.
-Some tourists had the same situation.
-Nevertheless, all waiters smiled at us warmly when we approached their restaurants.
+We felt a little self-conscious, as we hadn’t had time to change after our day trip and were looking rather weary and hungry.
+A few other tourists seemed to be in the same situation.
+Despite this, all the waiters greeted us with warm smiles as we approached their restaurants.

 Seafood salad

-After our dinner, we took another walk through the side streets.
-To our surprise, because we discovered the uniqueness of the town.
-The centre part of streets Via G. Garibaldi and Via Stagio Stagi is dotted with many fine arts galleries and boutiques.
-These are classic and contemporary art galleries, craft studios such as a workshop for hand-made shoes, boutiques for interior designs and wine bars, etc. Most open till late evening, therefore people could still visit them after their long dinners.
+After dinner, we took another leisurely stroll through the side streets.
+To our surprise, we discovered the true charm and uniqueness of the town.
+The central stretches of Via G. Garibaldi and Via Stagio Stagi are lined with a delightful mix of fine art galleries and boutiques.
+These range from classic and contemporary art galleries to craft studios, such as a workshop specialising in handmade shoes, as well as boutiques offering interior design pieces and wine bars.
+Most of these places stay open late into the evening, so visitors can continue exploring even after their long dinners.

 A gallery for home design,Designer's Shop in Pietrasanta, Italy